EvergreenPotato/FairSteam_Firefox/README.md

 # Fair Steam
-Fair Steam is a Google Chrome extension that adds important consumer-friendly features to the Steam website.
+Fair Steam is a browser extension that adds important consumer-friendly features to the Steam website.

 There is only one killer feature in this extension so far:
 * It adds high quality gameplay video for games on Steam website!